 If you have been using the Google Keyword Planner tool for a while, you have a good basis for getting started with any of the paid and professional tools listed here.
 Take a look at some of these tools and decide which works best for your business strategy.

-- If you are looking for an easy, yet a great solution, go for SEMRUSH.
+- If you are looking for an easy yet brilliant solution, go for Semrush.

-- If you are researching keywords for micro-niche sites, use Ahrefs
+- If you are researching keywords for micro-niche sites, use KWFinder

-Whatever you choose, use these tools to supercharge your SEO.
+Whatever you choose, use these SEO keyword generator tools to supercharge your website’s organic traffic.